abikesa/ai/README.md

    - Not the underlying model (i.e., inversions of the chord)
    - But its `usability` (i.e., voicings reflect limits of our fingers, hands, and ears)
    - Sam Altman believes ChatGPT is such as thing: at [5:55](https://www.youtube.com/watch?v=L_Guz73e6fw)/2:23:56
+   - [RLHF](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback): doesn't require much data, but its the juice that made ChatGPT as we know it today

 6. Pocket: Change